scalamolecule/molecule-web/content/compare/datomic.md

 # Compare with Datomic/Datalog

-It might seem strange to compare Molecule with Datomic since Molecule is adapting to Datomic.
-But Datalog is still very different from Molecule.
-So let's have a look at their differences - [follow along in the code](https://github.com/scalamolecule/molecule/blob/master/examples/src/test/scala/molecule/examples/seattle/SeattleQueryTests.scala) from which we will pick a few examples based on the Seattle tutorial examples.
+Even though Molecule is adapting to Datomic we'll have a look the other way around to see how Datomic compares to Molecule.

+[Follow along in the code](https://github.com/scalamolecule/molecule/blob/master/examples/src/test/scala/molecule/examples/seattle/SeattleQueryTests.scala) from which we will pick a few examples based on the Seattle tutorial examples.

 ### Querying _for_ attribute values